 TEACH Grant: The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides grants of up to \$4,000 per year to students who agree to teach a high need field in a public or private elementary or secondary school that serves students from low-income families.
 As a recipient of a TEACH Grant, you must teach for at least four academic years within eight calendar years of completing the program of study for which you received a TEACH Grant.
-IMPORTANT: If you fail to complete this service obligation, all amounts of TEACH Grants that you received will be converted to a Federal Direct Unsubsidized Stafford Loan.
+IMPORTANT: If you fail to complete this service obligation, all amounts of TEACH Grants that you received will be converted to a

+Federal Direct Unsubsidized Stafford Loan.
 You must then repay this loan to the U.S. Department of Education.
 You will be charged interest from the date the grant(s) was disbursed.
 Note: TEACH Grant recipients will be given a 6-month grace period prior to entering repayment if a TEACH Grant is converted to a Direct Unsubsidized Loan.
 Application is made by completing the Free Application for Federal Student Aid (FAFSA) and signing the TEACH Grant Agreement to Serve and completing the counseling.
 The student must meet certain academic achievement requirements (generally, scoring above the 75th percentile on a college admissions test or maintaining a cumulative GPA of at least 3.25).
 The student must maintain satisfactory academic progress.

 William D. Ford Direct (Unsubsidized) Student Loan Program: Borrowing is subject to annual and aggregate loan limits.
 Borrowers begin repaying loans six months after ceasing at least half-time enrollment in postsecondary education, unless borrower qualifies for deferment.
 Cancellation of loans is available for employment in certain designated fields, under certain conditions.
 This is a loan from the federal government.
 While eligibility for the subsidized Direct Loan requires proof of financial need, financial need is not a consideration for the unsubsidized Direct Loan.
 The student must file a Free Application for Federal Student Aid (FAFSA) annually to determine eligibility for participation in this program, and be enrolled at least half-time.
-The fixed interest rate is 6.8% for unsubsidized loans, first disbursed between July 1, 2012 and June 30, 2012.
 The interest rate is determined on July 1st for the succeeding academic year.
-Borrowers of a Direct Loan are charged a 1% loan origination fee, which will be subtracted from the loan proceeds at disbursement.
+Borrowers of a Direct Loan are charged a loan origination fee, which will be subtracted from the loan proceeds at disbursement.
 Graduate and professional students may borrow up to \$20,500 per year, if the student's cost of attendance allows,